7 Effective Natural Remedies for Hair Growth

 Aloe Vera is probably the most popular ingredient in DIY beauty treatments, and for good reason too!
 It is rich in antioxidants that fight free radicals that are responsible for hair thinning.
 It also contains antibacterial and anti-inflammatory properties that stop hair fall and promote hair growth.
 To make the Aloe Vera hair mask, start by steeping a tablespoon of fenugreek seeds in hot water to get ‘fenugreek tea’.
 Fenugreek contains compounds that encourage hair growth and stimulate hair follicles.
 Mix a couple of tablespoons of this tea with Aloe Vera gel to get a paste.
 Apply all over scalp and hair.
 Leave for 20 minutes and wash off with a mild shampoo.

 Curry leaves may seem like an unlikely ingredient for hair growth, but the truth is that it’s very effective!
 They are rich in Vitamins A, B, C and E, iron, copper, antioxidants and amino acids, which are basically building blocks of proteins.
 And you know what?
 Curry leaves don’t just promote hair growth, they are also known to prevent premature graying.

 In a double boiler, put half a cup of coconut oil and let it heat up.
 Once it’s quite hot, put in about 2 tablespoons of fresh curry leaves.
 Turn off the heat and let the leaves steep in the oil.
 Once the oil is cool enough to handle, but still warm, strain the oil into another container and apply all over hair and scalp.
 Leave for 30 minutes to 1 hour and wash off as usual.
 You can try this every day or every alternate day.
-You can also try this fabulous shampoo bar by Burst of Happyness that is loaded with the goodness curry leaves and henna.
+You can also try this fabulous that is loaded with the goodness curry leaves and henna.